lib_shim_transaction-shim.js

 * @param {object} headers

-* The outbound request headers object to inject our CAT headers into.
+* The outbound request headers object to inject our DT headers into.

 */